 We look forward to foster responsible behaviour and are committed to be a socially responsible company.
 We strive to align with the strategies of Singapore's Climate Action Plan to reduce carbon emissions by improving our energy efficiency, and to also contribute to the collective action when responding to climate change as a nation.

-We are exploring ways to improve energy efficiency in our daily operations such as moving towards digitalisation, and gradually phasing out cheque issuance.
-As of March 2023, we have 62 employees
+We are exploring ways to improve energy efficiency in our daily operations and are enhancing